willwade/morpho-wasm/docs/README.md

 ## 6. Contributing

-- Keep language-specific rules minimal and covered by TSV tests
+- Join decisions are handled exclusively by HFST models; no rule-based fallbacks
-- Prefer integrating HFST features to drive join decisions where possible
+- Language-specific join behavior should be implemented in HFST transducers
 - Ensure Worker requests are serialized (queue implemented in workerClient)
 - Discuss pack licensing (GiellaLT analysers vary); update THIRD_PARTY_NOTICES